Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 </br>
 </br>

-- In order to see the data set we need to access it from ui link by adding the catalog service
+- In order to see the data set we need to access it from Ui link by adding the catalog service
 </br> with data set name as shown here
 </br> || (Cloud Link) + (/CatalogService/<dataset_name>) || - (example : /CatalogService/EmployeeSet, /CatalogService/BusinesspartnerSet)
 </br>